 Abnormally low levels of T3 may indicate hypothyroidism or starvation.
 It could also indicate that you have a long-term illness since T3 levels decrease when you’re sick.
 If you’re sick enough to be hospitalized, your T3 levels are likely to be low.

 This is one reason that doctors don’t routinely use only the T3 test as a thyroid test.
-Instead, they often use it along with the T4 and TSH test to get a more complete picture of how your thyroid is working.
+Instead, they often use it along with the T4 and TSH tests to get a more complete picture of how your thyroid is working.

 Risks of the T3 test